-Smartphones are an important tool in the arsenal of any employee that travels, or needs to have access to several different communication platforms at all times.
+Smartphones are an important tool in the arsenal of any employee that travels or needs to have access to several different communication platforms at all times.
 But companies may not always offer dedicated work phones to their employees, leaving those employees to their own devices.

-Fortunately you do not need to totally convert your personal iPhone into one that you only use for work.
+Fortunately, you do not need to totally convert your personal iPhone into one that you only use for work.
 Rather, your work information and your personal information can co-exist on the same iPhone.
 Our guide below will show you some common items that you might need to add or adjust if you are planning to use your iPhone at work.
-If you are an employer, or are looking to implement a bring your own device (BYOD) policy at your workplace, this check out the ultimate guide to BYOD security from Digital Guardian.
+If you are an employer or are looking to implement a bring your own device (BYOD) policy at your workplace, this check out the ultimate guide to BYOD security from Digital Guardian.

 How to Connect to Wi-Fi

 If you are going to be using your iPhone at the office, then you will probably want to connect to their Wi-Fi network if permitted.
 This not only provides you with faster Internet access, it also allows you to minimize the amount of data that you use.
-Even if your work is paying for the cellular plan, they will likely appreciate the fact tat you are trying to save money.
-You can connect to a Wi-Fi network by going to Settings > Wi-Fi then selecting the network and entering the password.
+Even if your work is paying for the cellular plan, they will likely appreciate the fact that you are trying to save money.
+You can connect to a Wi-Fi network by going to Settings > Wi-Fi, then selecting the network and entering the password.

-Learn how to check if you are connected to wi-fi or cellular with this article.
+Learn how to check if you are connected to Wi-Fi or cellular with this article.

 How to Add Another Email Account

 You probably already have your personal email account set up on your device, but you may have a separate work email provided by your employer.
 The iPhone can handle many email accounts at a time, so you won’t need to worry about which one you should keep.
-You an add another email account to your iPhone by going to Settings > Mail, Contacts, Calendars > Add Account > then choosing the type of email account and entering your email address and password when prompted.
+You can add another email account to your iPhone by going to Settings > Mail, Contacts, Calendars > Add Account > then choosing the type of email account and entering your email address and password when prompted.